Blue Flag Awards

-Although I personally love the remote beaches we have in the UK, lots do look for the family-friendly Blue Flag beaches.
-But do you understand what a beaches Blue Flag actually means?
+Although I love the remote beaches in the UK, many look for the family-friendly Blue Flag beaches.
+But do you understand what a beach’s Blue Flag means?

-Beaches are awarded the Blue Flag for one season at a time based on compliance with strict criteria.
-If the criteria are not fulfilled during the season or the conditions change, the Blue Flag may be withdrawn.
-The list is normally published in late May each year, and we publish the changes as they are announced, see previous winners here.
+Beaches are awarded the Blue Flag one season at a time based on compliance with strict criteria.
+The Blue Flag may be withdrawn if the criteria are not fulfilled during the season or the conditions change.
+The Blue Flag beach list is normally published in late May each year, and we publish the changes as they are announced, see previous winners here.

 Environmental Education and Information